The Hurlers an Archaeological and Astronomical Investigation Video.

 Produced as part of the Dark Skies Bright Stars, Mayescreative.com 2018 project a leaflet all about this Cornish Astronomer

-and a paper all about his life and work in Cornwall – he was comparer of the nautical almanac and a wonderful teacher of future generations of scientists
+and a paper all about his life and work in Cornwall – he was comparer of the nautical almanac and a wonderful teacher to future generations of scientists